ilesinge/shaarli-related/README.md

 - Enable the "related" plugin

 ## QA
-I was tested on Shaarli v.0.9, with the default, vintage and material themes.

 If you find any bug, or have some ideas, open a github issue!
 Pull requests are welcome.

 ## Ideas